chris-poed/kotlin-diary/kotlin_bites/07_classes.md

 ## Data classes

-Sometimes we need to crate a class just to hold some data, but without any logic inside it.
+Sometimes we need to create a class just to hold some data, but without any logic inside it.
 We can use [Data classes](https://kotlinlang.org/docs/data-classes.html) for this:

 ```kotlin
 data class User(val email: String, val name: String) {